applied-systems-biology/jipipe-website/content/documentation/batch-pipelines.md

 +++
 title = "Batch pipelines"
-description = "Explains basic concepts about how data is processed within ACAQ5.
+description = "Explains basic concepts about how data is processed within JIPipe.
 We really recommend to take a look at this documentation." weight = 10 type="page" creatordisplayname = "Ruman Gerst"